amac81/Java-sb-mongodb01/README.md

 # About the project

-Java-sb-mongodb01 is educational Project developed in the course Java COMPLETO 2023 Object Oriented Programming +Projects.
+Java-sb-mongodb01 is a Project developed in the course Java COMPLETO 2023 Object Oriented Programming +Projects.

 ##  Its objectives: